1. Create your account

-Everything a non-EU professional needs to work and settle in Portugal.
+Everything a non-EU professional needs to work and settle in Portugal — from the right visa to your first day on the job.

 The D1 is the residence visa for subordinate (employed) work in Portugal.
 It is for people who hold an employment contract — or a promise of contract — with a Portuguese employer.